mail4hafij/mosquitto_mqtt_pubsub/README.md

 # Mosquitto MQTT Publish and Subscribe
 Simple demonstration of Mosquitto MQTT broker.
+There are two dotnet core projects -
+1. Publisher: publish a message to a given topic.
+2. Subscriber: subscribe to a topic and receive published messages.

+## How to run locally

-## Run Mosquitto with docker-compose in a windows machine
+1. Setup Mosquitto with docker-compose localy in a windows machine
 - Folders and files to create
 ```
 C:\mosquitto\config\mosquitto.conf